stisa/snail/NOTES.md

+TODO:
-TODO: change name to SNAil?
+- change name to SNAil?
 Small Nim Algebra..il
+- rework the structure to remove `include`s
+- test everything
+- try a more functional approach for concatenation of operations?

 On Perfomance of a naive algebra library
 ----------------------------------------